Methamphetamine, fentanyl drive record homeless deaths in Portland, Oregon, annual report finds

 Homeless people, many of whom live near roadways, were also nearly 45 times more likely to die from a transportation-related injury than the general county population, according to the report.
 Fourteen people died of such a cause last year.

 Among them was Angela Boyd, who was the victim of a hit-and-run in southeast Portland.
-Her brother, Jake Ausmes, attended Wednesday's news conference unveiling the report in her honor.
+Her brother, Jake Ausmes, attended Wednesday's news conference unveiling the report to pay her homage.

 “It's awful,” he said, adding that he hopes new developments in the case will help it get “as much exposure as possible.”
 He said his family intends to offer a $2,500 reward to find the person responsible.

-Note: This story has been corrected to say that 39% of total deaths among Portland's homeless population were from drug overdoses and methamphetamine contributed to 81% of overdose deaths.
-The Associated Press also didn’t include a full description of the newspaper Street Roots.
-Street Roots also operates as a social justice nonprofit.
-Kaia Sand is the executive director of the nonprofit and does not oversee the newspaper.